What is Learn to Row?

 Is rowing dangerous?

-There is an element of risk with all water sports but you will be rowing in our “Stable” boats which are much broader than the racing boats you will have seen at the Olympics or the University boat race.
+There is an element of risk with all water sports but on the course, you will be rowing in our “Stable” boats which are much broader than the racing boats you will have seen at the Olympics or the University boat race.
 They are very safe and extremely unlikely to capsize.
 We ask that you self-certify that you can swim 50 metres in light clothing OR we will ask you to wear a life jacket.
 You will receive a full safety briefing before we go afloat and safety is our prime concern throughout your course and beyond but there is a chance that you will find yourself in the water at some stage.
 If that really concerns you then don’t row!

 Is rowing likely to aggravate an injury and what about medical conditions?